Setting Aside Child Support Provisions within Separation Agreement

 Child support is an important issue for parents in British Columbia.
 It is a payment made by one parent to the other to help cover the costs of raising their children.
-Child support is a legal obligation and is regulated by the British Columbia Family Law Act.
-The act outlines the guidelines for calculating child support and sets out the rights and responsibilities of both parents.
+Child support is a legal obligation and is regulated by the British Columbia Family Law Act and the Federal Child Support Guidelines.
+The two Acts outline the guidelines for calculating child support and set out the rights and responsibilities of both parents and step-parents.

 The amount of child support that is paid is determined by the Federal Child Support Guidelines.
 The Guidelines take into account the income of both parents, the number of children, and the amount of time each parent spends with the children.
 The payment of child support is based on not just what a parent does earn, but the potential earning capacity of the parent.
 The guidelines are designed to ensure that the children receive a fair and consistent level of support.